 I’ve finally finished off our complete hospital bag checklist of stuff you won’t want to forget including hospital items for baby, mom and dad.
 We were in the final stretch when I started writing this post, but if you saw our two latest Sunday Diaries (here and here), you’ll know that Miss Riley arrived a little earlier than planned.
-With only a few weeks to go before our due date, Craig had been stressing about not having our hospital bag packed and had been hounding me to get it done for a while.
 Ideally, you should have your bag ready to go by 36 weeks pregnant, just in case you go into labour before your due date.
 In my case, I hurriedly packed my hospital bag on my 37-week mark because we thought we would be induced that night.
 Out of all the hospital bag items we packed, we have some must-haves and some do-withouts for when you pack yours.

 My Hospital, South Health Campus in Calgary SE

 You should always check specifics for what to pack in your hospital bag with your own hospital because each facility is different.
 For instance, at South Health you deliver and recover in your own room (own bathroom including shower), your spouse can spend the night (there’s a little built in bed in the room for them), there’s usually no restrictions on visitors (pre-covid), and you’re given a menu to order room service any time you’re hungry (also, pre-covid).